markoboger/de.htwg.se.SudokuInScala/README.md

 =========================

 This is a project created from the htwg-scala-seed-master.
-It is a basic scala project as used in the class Software Engineering at the University of Applied Science HTWG Konstanz
+It is a basic scala project as used in the class Software Engineering at the University of Applied Science HTWG Konstanz.

 * Has a folder structure prepared for a MVC-style application
 * Has *ScalaTest* and *ScalaMock* at their latest versions as dependencies.